-Stopping violence and ensuring immediate physical safety is our first priority but emotional bullying can be more damaging than physical (See ref: Preventing Bullying 2017, DFE).
+Stopping violence and ensuring immediate physical safety is our first priority but emotional bullying can be more damaging than physical (See Preventing and tackling bullying 2017- Advice for headteachers, staff and governing bodies published by the Department for Education).

 The rapid development of, and widespread access to, technology has provided a new medium for 'virtual' bullying, which can occur in or outside school.
 Cyber-bullying is a different form of bullying and can happen at all times of the day, with a potentially bigger audience, and more accessories as people forward on content at a click.
 Schools have wider search powers included in the Education Act 2011 to give teachers stronger powers to tackle cyber-bullying by providing a specific power to search for and, if necessary, delete inappropriate images (or files) on electronic devices, including mobile phones.
-Homophobic bullying occurs when bullying is motivated by a prejudice against lesbian, gay, bisexual, transgender or queer (LGBTQ) people.
+Homophobic bullying occurs when bullying is motivated by a prejudice against lesbian, gay, bisexual, transgender or queer/questioning (LGBTQ+) people.

-Where bullying outside school is reported to school staff, it will be investigated and acted on.
+Where bullying outside School is reported to school staff, it will be investigated and acted on.
 The Head will also consider whether it is appropriate to notify the police or anti-social behaviour coordinator in their local authority of the action taken against a student.
 If the misbehaviour could be criminal or poses a serious threat to a member of the public, the police should always be informed

-Bullies actions towards those who they bully can be systematic, calculated, premeditated and sustained.
+Bullies' actions towards those they bully can be systematic, calculated, premeditated and sustained.